Hiking the Castle Trail on Oʻahu, Hawaiʻi

 The Castle Trail begins at the end of Hauʻula Homestead/ Maʻakua Road, which is marked by a Nā Ala Hele trail sign for both the Hauʻula Loop and Maʻakua Ridge Trail.

-That being said, don’t forget to pack a headlamp because finishing after sunset is just as likely as not, based on how slow the hike down into Punaluʻu can be.
+On a different note, don’t forget to pack a headlamp because finishing after sunset is just as likely as not, based on how slow the hike overall can be.

-Shortly after the sign in the photo above, you will pass two sets of gates before reaching the true trailhead just off the road.
+Shortly after passing the sign in the photo above, the road will lead through two sets of gates before reaching the true trailhead, located about 0.1 miles (0.2 km) away on the left-hand side of the road.

 At the joint Maʻakua Ridge-Hauʻula Loop Trailhead, go left to begin the Maʻakua Ridge Trail.